-- dam safety; - sustainability how frequently would sediment management be required? - effect of fire/landslides in the watershed; - beneficial effects to downstream aquatic habitat (e.g., from restoring a more natural sediment load); - harmful effects on steelhead passage (e.g., from increased bedload and suspended load during high flows); - potential downstream geomorphic effects; - municipal and environmental benefits from an increased water supply.
+- maintaining dam safety; - sustainability how frequently would sediment management be required? - effect of fire/landslides in the watershed; - beneficial effects to downstream aquatic habitat (e.g., from restoring a more natural sediment load); - harmful effects on steelhead passage (e.g., from increased bedload and suspended load during high flows); - effects to downstream channel geometry; - effects on flood elevations; - municipal and environmental benefits from an increased water supply.

-technical memo describing alternatives and considerations, with preliminary drawings as appropriate
+• technical memo describing alternatives and considerations, with preliminary drawings as appropriate